clojure-emacs/clj-refactor.el/README.md

 #### Better IDO completions

-If you are a IDO user, you will get better completions by installing the [`ido-completing-read+`](https://github.com/DarwinAwardWinner/ido-completing-read-plus) package:
+If you are an IDO user, you will get better completions by installing the [`ido-completing-read+`](https://github.com/DarwinAwardWinner/ido-completing-read-plus) package:

     M-x package-install ido-completing-read+